-At the Annual Stockholder's Meeting, held on December 4, 2012, the stockholders voted to amend the Company's Article of Incorporation to increase the number of authorized shares of common stock from 40,000,000 shares to 55,000,000 shares.
-The increase allowed us to convert the preferred stock mentioned above into common stock.
-In addition, the increase provided the Company with approximately 11,133,000 shares authorized and available for issuance.
+At the Annual Stockholder's Meeting, held on December 4, 2013, the stockholders voted to amend the Company's Articles of Incorporation to increase the number of authorized shares of common stock from 55,000,000 shares to 75,000,000 shares.
+The increase allowed us to ensure we had enough common stock to accommodate any conversion of preferred stock mentioned above.
+As of June 30, 2104 the Company has approximately 11,304,000 shares authorized and available for issuance.
 These authorized but unissued and unreserved shares of our common stock can be utilized as necessary to fund the expansion of our manufacturing operations or to obtain additional working capital.

-In connection with the preparation of our financial statements for the year ended June 30, 2013, we have analyzed our cash needs for the next twelve months.
-We have concluded that our available cash and accounts receivables are not sufficient to meet our current minimum working capital, capital expenditure and other cash requirements for this period.
-Moreover, we cannot assure that we will be able to obtain financing on favorable terms or at all.
-If we cannot obtain equity or bank financing, generate adequate sales of our products or increase our revenues through other means, then we may be forced to cease operations.
+In connection with the preparation of our financial statements for the year ended June 30, 2014, we have analyzed our cash needs for the next twelve months.
+We have concluded that our available cash and accounts receivables are sufficient to meet our current minimum working capital, capital expenditure and other cash requirements for this period.